tpillow/eztok/README.md

 # eztok
-A Go package for simple tokenization and traversing.
+A Go package for simple tokenization and token traversing.